medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 Currently, the CHT Docker Helper for 4.0 is in beta, and comes with some caveats:
 * it is not yet available in `master`
 * it does not account for port conflicts, so you need to manually resolve them yourself by editing the `*.env` files
-* upgrades are not yet support
+* upgrades are not yet supported
 * concurrently running multiple instances is not yet supported

 To get started using it: